Vietnam.vn - Nền tảng quảng bá Việt Nam

 "I have a plan to prevent set pieces from Vietnam U23.
 Philippines U23 also has players who are good at aerial combat.
 Let's wait and see how we neutralize that weapon of Vietnam U23," coach Garrath McPherson affirmed.

-Compared to previous friendly matches and training matches, Coach Kim Sang Sik arranged the attack line quite strangely in both group stage matches.
+Compared to previous friendly tournaments and training matches, Coach Kim Sang Sik arranged the attack line quite differently in both group stage matches.
 Dinh Bac was sometimes assigned to play as a striker, which is not his forte.
 Viktor Le also played as a striker instead of his forte on the left wing.
 Quoc Viet was pushed to the right wing instead of playing as a striker.

 The goal that Dinh Bac scored in the victory over U23 Cambodia only came when he played as a left forward.
 Hopefully, that was a hidden trick by coach Kim Sang Sik.
 And now is the time for Mr. Kim to launch the strongest lineup of U23 Vietnam to open the door to the championship goal.